Pair earns team slots to Junior World Championships

-Launi Meili returns as head coach of the U.S. Air Force Academy’s rifle program.
-Meili (pronounced LAW-nee MY-lee) has been coaching the Academy’s rifle teams since 2007.
-Meili came to the Academy from Nebraska, where she coached for five years.
+Launi Meili has been head coach of the U.S. Air Force Academy’s rifle program since 2007.
+She came to USAFA from Nebraska, where she coached for five years.

-"Coach Meili brings a wealth of experience as not only a proven NCAA Division I head coach, but a world-class competitor as well," said former Associate Athletics Director for Programs Colonel Billy Walker, USAF Retired.
+"Coach Meili brings a wealth of experience as not only a proven NCAA Division I head coach, but a world-class competitor as well," said former Associate Athletics Director for Programs Col Billy Walker.

 "We were very impressed with her understanding of the Academy and our mission to produce leaders of character and how intercollegiate athletics contributes to that mission.
 I’m quite certain Coach Meili will develop us into one of the elite programs in the country."

-In 2015, Meili led the Academy’s rifle team to a 17-6 team record and its second NCAA team qualification.
-Air Force finished seventh in the country, and senior Meredith Carpentier (the only AFA shooter to qualify in 2014) and junior Tyler Rico earned NRA All-American honors as well as receiving honors from the Collegiate Rifle Coaches Association.
+In 2015, had its second NCAA team qualification and finished seventh in the country, and senior Meredith Carpentier (the only AFA shooter to qualify in 2014) and junior Tyler Rico earned NRA All-American honors as well as receiving honors from the Collegiate Rifle Coaches Association.

 In 2013, Air Force made its first NCAA appearance since 2003.
 The rifle team finished fifth overall in the NCAA Rifle National Championships and Carpentier and Rico were selected All-Americans (first and second team).

 Since joining Air Force, six cadets have earned All-America honors 19 times under Meili.

 Since joining the newly-formed Patriot Rifle Conference in 2014, Air Force finished second in the conference in 2014 and fourth in 2015.
 Air Force finished fourth in 2016.